mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The client verifies the validity of a KeyPackage using the following steps:

 * Verify that the credential in the KeyPackage is valid according to the authentication service and the client's local policy.
+These actions MUST be the same regardless of at what point in the protocol the KeyPackage is being verified.

 * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential